dwyl/learn-elixir/README.md

 ![doc](https://cloud.githubusercontent.com/assets/12450298/22835092/763c66c8-efaf-11e6-8428-3c2650c64eb8.png)
 ![functions](https://cloud.githubusercontent.com/assets/12450298/22835113/8607cd72-efaf-11e6-9850-1c7885416b2e.png)

-This is an incredibly powerful tool that comes baked-in with elixir.
+This is an incredibly powerful tool that comes 'baked in' with elixir.
 It means that other developers who are joining the project can be brought up to speed incredibly quickly!